Dover warns of two-and-a-half hour summer getaway queues

 This was first introduced for the May half-term after some coach passengers were stuck at the port for more than 10 hours during Easter.

-The port is urging car passengers embarking on summer getaways from Friday to arrive three hours before their booked sailing.
+The port is urging car passengers embarking on summer getaways from Friday to arrive up to three hours before their booked sailing.

 This is up from two hours last year, while before the end of the Brexit transition period the port gave no advice for when people should turn up.